bobbysebolao/bobbysebolao.com/README.md

-# portfolio-website
+# My Portfolio Website
-My one-page portfolio website.
+My portfolio website.
 Includes:

+## Built with:
-- HTML, CSS and vanilla Javascript - no frameworks or libraries used
+- Vanilla HTML, CSS and JavaScript
-- Links to my Github repo, FreeCodeCamp and Codewars profiles, and Twitter and LinkedIn pages
-- An embedded version of my responsive image carousel, and links to the standalone Github Page
-- Links to external webpages that are relevant to my application
+- PostgreSQL database
+- Airtable content management system
+- Custom content management system
+- Amazon S3 storage

+## Special features:
+- Email contact form
+- A blog!
+- Image carousel
+- Content tagging system
+- Night/knight/sprite mode

-This website has been optimised for browsing in Google Chrome (Version 71) for desktop and mobile devices.
-Please note that it hasn't yet been tested in other browsers.
+**This website has been optimised for browsing in Google Chrome (Version 71) for desktop and mobile devices.
+Please note that it hasn't yet been tested in other browsers.**